top of page

 Prof. Dr. Chiara Franceschini (D)

-Ludwig-Maximilian-Universität München, Departement Kunstwissenschaften
+Ludwig-Maximilian-Universität München, Departement Kunstwissenschaften;

 Research areas: act, art theory and art geography in Renaissance, Manierism and Early Baroque art relations between Italy and France as well as Italy and Spain, methodology and history of art history